twinnydotdev/twinny/docs/gateway.md

 and diff (larger patches are named but left out) and asks for at most 1,500 tokens back, to suit local models with small contexts.

+**Reasoning models.** A model that thinks before answering (Qwen 3 and the like) is asked not to (`think: false`, which Ollama honours); a model that thinks anyway gets a 4,000-token budget, inline `<think>` blocks are removed from the answer, and a review that came back as thinking only fails with that reason rather than "answered nothing".

 **Plugin routes** under `/twinny/v1/admin/plugins/<github|gitlab>/api/`:

 | Route | Does |